ESCOMP/CTSM/doc/source/users_guide/running-single-points/running-single-point-configurations.rst

    > cd scripts
    # Set a variable to the site you want to use (as it's used several times below)
    > set SITE=1x1_mexicocityMEX
-   > ./create_newcase -case testSPDATASET -res $SITE -compset I
+   > ./create_newcase -case testSPDATASET -res $SITE -compset I1PtClm50SpGs
    > cd testSPDATASET
-   # Set DATM prescribed aerosols to single-point dataset
-   # Will then use the dataset with just the point for this $SITE
-   > ./xmlchange DATM_PRESAERO=pt1_pt1

 Then setup, build and run normally.